Climate science video series with Dr. Twila Moon

 • Active disinformation campaigns continue to sow public uncertainty and inaction despite well-understood climate science.

-• Communicate that climate science is not a recent discovery; the research has a long history, and it is robust and irrefutable.
+• Climate science is not a recent discovery: the research has a long history, and it is robust and irrefutable.

 • We know what the problem is, and we know there are many solutions available that will make a real difference for our future.